 In fact, the way the inventory gets managed is highly dependent on the industry.

-However, as technology can help companies like Amazon to run with the low inventory at hand, those companies can gain competitive advantages over their competitors.
+However, as technology can help companies like Amazon and its business model to run with the low inventory at hand, those companies can gain competitive advantages over their competitors.

 From the analysis of Reuters, you can see how Amazon inventory turnover ratio compared to the sector is way lower.